Acorns vs. Citi Self Invest and J.P. Morgan Self-Directed Investing

 Websites

-Citi Self Invest customers, on the other hand, get an order ticket with the following trade types:
+Citi Self Invest customers do get an order ticket with these trade types:

 Market